 We regularly recognize a K2 consultant who has received outstanding client feedback on their recent project.

-This month the K2 Consultant of the Month is Vicki Johnson, a Salesforce Solution Architect.
-Read her interview below:
+This month the K2 Consultant of the Month is Gabriel Leme, a .NET developer.
+Read his interview below:

 3. What do you enjoy most about your job?